Action #3625

 History

-#1 Updated by Knödlseder Jürgen almost 3 years ago
+#1 Updated by Knödlseder Jürgen over 3 years ago

 • Related to Bug #3624: bug on csspec with Composite model added

-#2 Updated by Knödlseder Jürgen almost 3 years ago
+#2 Updated by Knödlseder Jürgen over 3 years ago

 The Monte Carlo sampling in GModelSpectralSuperExpPlaw::mc is done using a rejection method that draws random energies for a power law and compares then the super-exponential cut-off model to the power law to decide whether to keep or to reject the energy.
 Since for the first energy bins the sampling is done deeply in the cut-off of the model, the energy is very often rejected before being accepted.
 Below some debugging of the Monte Carlo method, where samples indicates the number of random energies that are drawn before one is accepted.
 This number can go up to millions!